 Panko breading laced with cayenne, cumin and chili powder wraps around tender sauteed chicken breast.
 And how about that zesty Poblano Mayo ???

 I hardly know where the itch for these fried chicken sliders came from.
 I can’t say I’ve ever seen a fried chicken slider on a restaurant menu.
 Perhaps it comes from my love of fried chicken, and my fancy for all things Mexican food.
 Or maybe it’s because my slider board on Pinterest is my most popular.
-It seems anyone with a pulse can’t resist a little slider.
+I do know I’ve been looking to make more Mexican chicken dishes with chicken and it seems anyone with a pulse can’t resist a little slider.

 And then there’s the fact that I have a freezer full of roasted Hatch, Mirasol and Poblano peppers from last fall that I’m hoarding.